 The main differences between Printful vs Teespring are:

-Printful has a vast product catalog with means more product options for you to sell, whereas Teespring has lesser product options to choose from.
+- Printful has a vast product catalogue with means more product options for you to sell, whereas Teespring has lesser product options to choose from.

-Both platforms let you to order samples for your product.
-But, Printful takes a step further by offering special price for samples ordering every month.
+- Both platforms let you order samples for your product.
+But, Printful takes a step further by offering a special price for samples ordered every month.

-For selling your product, you can leverage on Teespring ecommerce platform with built-in audience or selling it at your own eCommerce store.
-For Printful, it will be integration with your own store.
-For this, we will suggest to use Shopify print-on-demand.
+- For selling your product, you can leverage on Teespring eCommerce platform with a built-in audience or sell it at your own eCommerce store.
+Printful will be integrated with your own store.
+For this, we will suggest using Shopify print-on-demand.
 You can build your own store easily in just under 30 mins.

 Printful vs Teespring: Features Review